nwdong/camel-quartz/README.md

 # Demo Camel Quartz with Spring Boot

 # to run
-Firstly, to open terminal and making sure JAVA_HOME is set to JDK11 firstly
+Open terminal and make sure set JAVA_HOME to JDK11

 Then run below command in terminal

 ```
 mvmw spring-boot:run
 ```